-Wayne County halts volunteer effort to uncover graves near former Eloise Hospital
+Wayne Co. halts effort to find graves near ex-hospital

 Westland — A group of volunteers attempting to uncover and identify the graves of as many as 7,000 forgotten people has run into resistance from Wayne County officials.